bguiz/angular-ember-compare/content/adv/routing-overview.md

 the `index.html` of the single page application - for all URL paths that match its routes.
-Subsequently the SPA itself will use the functions in the History API to alter the the URL in the address bar, *without* reloading the page.
+Subsequently the SPA itself will use the functions in the History API to alter the URL in the address bar, *without* reloading the page.
 It also also listens for changes in the URL in the address bar, and intercept them *before* a new request is made on the server.